The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

 \subsection{Pipeline profiling}

-In addition to being modular and flexible, our motivation for these approaches is to develop a significantly faster analysis method to spectrally characterize PTA data, especially where many repeated studies and simulations are required.
-The primary bottleneck in current production methods is inverting the covariance matrix of the PTA likelihood.
-As discussed in \autoref{sec:current}, the spatially-uncorrelated full-likelihood evaluation should scale $\propto N_p$ because of the inversion of a block-diagonal PTA covariance matrix, and should scale as $\propto N_p^3$ for the Hellings \& Downs (HD)-correlated full likelihood because of the additional off-diagonal structure of this PTA covariance matrix.
+In addition to these techniques being modular and flexible, we are also motivated by the prospects of significantly accelerating spectral characterization of the SGWB with PTA data, especially where many repeated studies and simulations are required.
+As discussed in \autoref{sec:current}, the full PTA likelihood with a CURN model should scale $\propto N_p$ because of the required inversion of a block-diagonal PTA data covariance matrix, and should scale as $\propto N_p^3$ for the full likelihood with an HD model because of the additional off-diagonal structure of the data covariance matrix.

-We profiled our analyses on a simulated $N$-pulsar PTA dataset with an injected SGWB signal (as detailed later in \autoref{sec:sims}), evaluating the likelihood 50 times for the uncorrelated and HD-correlated power-laws, and $10^4$ times for the PTA free-spectrum refit, GFL Lite, and GFL methods to calculate a mean computation time.
+Before carrying out a suite of simulations to compare the accuracy of our refit parameter estimation with the full PTA likelihood, we profiled our analyses on a simulated $N_p$-pulsar PTA data set that contains an injected SGWB signal (as detailed later in \autoref{sec:sims}).
 The timing profiles are shown in \autoref{fig:profiler}.
-For a simulated 45-pulsar data set, the mean likelihood evaluation time for the uncorrelated full likelihood was $0.012$~seconds, and $0.24$~seconds for the HD-correlated full likelihood.
-The uncorrelated full likelihood scales as expected with the number of pulsars, however the HD-correlated full likelihood scales $\propto N_p^2$, rather than the expected $\propto N_p^3$.
-This suggests that for our simulated PTA, the likelihood evaluation benefits either from sparse linear algebra optimizations and/or operations that are dominated by matrix-vector scalings.
-The 45-pulsar PTA free-spectrum refit likelihood takes $53$~milliseconds, while GFL Lite and GFL likelihoods for 45 pulsars are $88$~milliseconds and $181$~milliseconds, respectively.
-These are $226$, $136$, and $66$ times faster than the uncorrelated full likelihood (which is the most fair comparison).
+For a simulated 45-pulsar data set, the mean likelihood evaluation time for the CURN full likelihood was $0.012$~seconds, and $0.24$~seconds for the HD full likelihood.
+The CURN full likelihood scales as expected with the number of pulsars.
+However the HD full likelihood scales $\propto N_p^2$, rather than the expected $\propto N_p^3$.
+As explained in \citet{johnson2023nanograv}, this is due to the use of sparse matrix algebra.
+The exact scaling depends on details such as memory transfer, sparse matrix representation transforms, parallel computation across CPU cores, and matrix layout, all of which differ depending on the exact PTA analysis that is performed.
+But empirically, this typically results in a $\propto N_p^2$ dependence.
+The 45-pulsar PTA free-spectrum refit likelihood takes $53$~microseconds while the GFL Lite likelihood takes $88$~microseconds.
+These are $226$ and $136$ times faster than the CURN full likelihood respectively.
+The GFL Lite likelihood evaluation is sub-linear as the number of pulsars increases.
+The PTA free-spectrum is the fastest; however, a new free-spectrum must be produced if we wish to change the number of pulsars in the array.